pair_style vashishta command

 These pair style are part of the MANYBODY package.
 They is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.

 These pair styles requires the newton setting to be “on” for pair interactions.

 The Vashishta potential files provided with LAMMPS (see the potentials directory) are parameterized for metal units.
 You can use the Vashishta potential with any LAMMPS units, but you would need to create your own potential file with coefficients listed in the appropriate units if your simulation doesn’t use “metal” units.